The purpose of programme specifications

 Programme specifications provide key programme information, such as programme entry requirements and details regarding the modules/units that make up the programme*.
 They set out the aims and intended learning outcomes for the programme of study concerned, the programme structure and methods of assessment.

-The Programme Specification is an important document for prospective and current students and students as it details how your programme will operate.
+The Programme Specification is an important document for prospective and current students as it details how your programme will operate.
 Any changes to the Programme Specification must be approved by the Academic Regulations and Programme Specifications Subcommittee and will usually apply at the beginning of the next academic year.
-If a change is made you will be provided with information on what has changed, the reasons for the change and how it will affect you.
+Students and applicants will be provided with information on any relevant changes explaining what has changed, the reasons for the change and how it will affect them.

 *To support the Transform Project, higher education students who start with UCEM before September 2020 will be provided a personal programme outline in summer 2020 which will show the remaining modules that they must study and pass to complete their programme.
 The modules shown in the personal programme outline will take the place of the programme structure information shown in the programme specification.